pomelo-io/dao-security/research.md

 ## General principles
-The DAO Security (DAOS) project aims to assist EOS developers in meeting code auditors for reviewing the security aspect of their project.
+The DAO Security (DAOS) project aims to assist EOS developers in reviewing the security aspect of their project.

 Instead of a traditional security firm private audit, the open nature of the audit process allows for better opportunities to discover bugs, vulnerabilites and optimizations.